Dental bone grafting is a safe and effective method for promoting the growth of bone

-Dental Bone Grafting in rockford, dixon and janesville
+Dental Bone Grafting in Rockford, Dixon, Janesville, and Madison

 One of the most effective and long-lasting solution for patients who are missing a tooth or teeth are dental implants.
 While many patients with missing teeth are viable candidates for dental implants, it is possible that dental implants will not be a viable option if the patient does not have a sufficient amount of jawbone available to adequately support the implant.
 Jawbone deterioration can occur for a variety of reasons, including congenital defects, untreated gum disease, trauma, or as a result of a tooth that has been missing for so long that the jawbone underneath has begun to decay.